1‑866‑ARF‑MEOW

 • Your dog’s gums look lighter or darker than their normal color, or look blue

-While most panting occurs to cool off your pup, it can also be prompted for a whole host of other reasons.
-It’s usually nothing to be concerned about, but there are a variety of health issues that could cause excessive panting that dog owners should be be are of:
+While most panting occurs to cool off your pup, it can also be prompted for a host of other reasons.
+It’s usually nothing to be concerned about, but there are a variety of health issues that could cause excessive panting that dog owners should know about.

 1. Heat exhaustion

-If your pup is panting all the time, or faster than normal, they may have overheated.
-Their body temperature is too high and cannot regulate their body heat, otherwise known as heat exhaustion.
+If your pup is panting all the time or faster than normal, they may have overheated.
+Their body temperature is too high, and they cannot regulate their body heat.
+This is also called heat exhaustion.

 2. Heatstroke